sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Assertion:

 : Defined by the ITU in {{X.1252}} as "a statement made by an entity without accompanying evidence of its validity".
-In the context of SACM, an assertion is the output of a SACM component in the form of a statement, including metadata about the data source and data origin (e.g. time stamps).
-While the validity of an assertion cannot be verified without, for example, an additional attestation protocol , an assertion (and therfore a statement, respectivly) can be accompanied by evidence of the validity of its metadata provided by a SACM component.
+In the context of SACM, an assertion is the output of a SACM component in the form of a statement (including metadata about the data source and data origin, e.g. time stamps).
+While the validity of an assertion cannot be verified without, for example, an additional attestation protocol, an assertion (and therfore a statement, respectivly) can be accompanied by evidence of the validity of its metadata provided by a SACM component.

 Assessment: